Numerical solution of gravitational dynamics in asymptotically anti-de Sitter spacetimes: Computational strategy

 In practice, there are several options for selecting initial data.
 One can choose to study ``incoming'' scattering states which, at time $t_0$, contain well-separated excitations that, if considered in isolation, would have simple known evolution.
 Our case study of colliding planar shock waves in section \ref{sec:shocks} is an example of this type.
 Alternatively, one can start with a known static (or stationary) geometry describing an equilibrium state in the dual theory and then, after the initial time $t_0$, drive the system out of equilibrium using time-dependent external sources.
 This was the approach used in refs.~\cite{CY:isotropize,CY:boostinvar}, where specified time-dependent boundary geometries represent sources coupled to $T^{\mu\nu}$.
 Finally, one can simply make an arbitrary choice for the radial dependence of $\hat g_{ij}$ on the initial time slice.
 To a large extent, features in $\hat g_{ij}$ deep in the bulk quickly disappear behind the horizon and have little influence on the future geometry; they reflect initial transients.

-Given some choice of initial data, before proceeding with the integration strategy outlined above one must first find the location $\rh(t_0,\x)$ of the (outermost) apparent horizon on the $t=t_0$ slice, and adjust the radial shift $\lambda(t_0,\x)$ so that the apparent horizon on the initial slice lies at a prescribed radial position, $\rh(t_0,\x) = \rhbar$.
+Given some choice of initial data, before proceeding with the integration strategy outlined above one must first find the value of the radial shift $\lambda(t_0,\x)$ which leads to an apparent horizon at the desired location $r = \rhbar$.
 This requires integrating eqs.~(\ref{eq:Sigeqn}), (\ref{eq:Feqn}) and (\ref{eq:Sigdoteqn}) with $\lambda$ set to zero (or some other arbitrary choice), to obtain provisional solutions for $\Sigma$, $F_i$ and $d_+\Sigma$ on the initial slice.
-Using these functions, one can locate the outermost value of $r$ (for each $\x$) at which the apparent horizon condition (\ref{eq:Sigdothor}) is satisfied, and then adjust $\lambda$, at time $t_0$, to shift this radial position to the prescribed value.
-Explicitly, if initial data $\{ \hat g_{ij}(t_0,\x,r),\, \lambda(t_0,\x) \}$ leads to an apparent horizon at $\rh(t_0,\x)$, then the shifted initial data,
+Using these functions, one can locate the outermost value of $r$ (for each $\x$) at which the apparent horizon condition (\ref{eq:Sigdothor}) is satisfied, and then adjust $\lambda(\x)$, at time $t_0$, to shift this radial position to the prescribed value. \footnote { More precisely, one must use an iterative root-finding scheme, as the condition (\ref{eq:Sigdothor}) is satisfied \emph{when} there is an apparent horizon at $r = \rhbar$, but is not covariant under radial shifts.
+We use a simple Newton iteration procedure based on the value and first radial derivative of $d_+\Sigma - S_{d_+\Sigma_{\rm h}}[\ghat,\Sigma,F]$ at $r = \rhbar$. }